iCliniq Logo

 What Are the Risk Factors for Steroid Induced Diabetes Mellitus?

-Traditional type 2 diabetes risk variables, such as advanced age, family history, a high body mass index, and impaired glucose tolerance, also play a role in steroid-induced diabetes risk factors beyond cumulative dose and longer steroid course duration are:
+Traditional type 2 diabetes risk variables, such as advanced age, family history, a high body mass index, and impaired glucose tolerance, also play a role in steroid-induced diabetes risk factors beyond cumulative dose and longer steroid course duration.

-The impact of glucocorticoid therapy can be complicated by the effects of other immunosuppressive drugs, which can potentially influence glycemic control through different pathways.
-The use of calcineurin inhibitors, especially tacrolimus, in transplant patients reduces the synthesis of insulin, which exacerbates glucose intolerance.
+• Concurrent Immunosuppression: The impact of glucocorticoid therapy can be complicated by the effects of other immunosuppressive drugs, which can influence glycemic control through different pathways.
+The use of calcineurin inhibitors, especially Tacrolimus, in transplant patients reduces insulin synthesis, exacerbating glucose intolerance.
 Mycophenolate mofetil use was linked to the development of diabetes in persons with systemic lupus erythematosus who were receiving high-dose steroid therapy; this association may be explained by reduced insulin production due to increased beta cell stress.

-Impaired glucose tolerance is a result of liver disease, but there is evidence that chronic hepatitis C virus (HCV) infection itself is a separate risk factor for the development of diabetes in both the general population and in people who had liver transplants.
+• Hepatitis C Virus: Impaired glucose tolerance is a result of liver disease, but there is evidence that chronic hepatitis C virus (HCV) infection itself is a separate risk factor for the development of diabetes in both the general population and in people who have liver transplants.

 The patient might not even exhibit signs of steroid-induced diabetes if blood sugar levels are slightly higher than normal.
 However, when blood sugar levels rise, the following indications and symptoms may occur: